fahmidasultana14/Calculator_app_automation/README.md

 # Calculator_app_automation

-### In this repository i have used Selenium Webdriver and Appium  to automate a calculator app.
+### In this repository I have used Selenium Webdriver and Appium  to automate a calculator app.

 ## Scenario
 ### Automate any series for calculator app.
 Pass the series as a parameter to your test method.
 For an example: